kyma-project/busola/docs/features.md

   },
   ```

-- **SHOW_GARDENER_METADATA** - determines if the metadata given from the Gardener should be displayed.
-The displayed information is the value from the `shoot-info` ConfigMap based in the `kube-system` namespace.
-If the ConfigMap doesn't exist, the information won't be displayed.
+- **SHOW_GARDENER_METADATA** - determines if the metadata taken from Gardener should be displayed.
+The displayed information is the value from the `shoot-info` ConfigMap based on the `kube-system` Namespace.
+If the ConfigMap doesn't exist, the information is not displayed.

   ```json
   "SHOW_GARDENER_METADATA": {